Who Are We?

 With over 30 years of service, Emily Griffith High School remains a pillar of empowerment in the Denver community.
 Through unwavering efforts to evolve and expand opportunity for young adults, EGHS has completed its transition to the nationally recognized competency-based curriculum.
 This curriculum style ensures that students, at any level of education, achieve mastery on Common Core State Standards and are able to successfully engage in postsecondary learning and career ventures.
 Because EGHS shares space with the Emily Griffith Technical College in the new Downtown Denver campus, it is has never been easier for students to access postsecondary success.
 With new programming, a new location, and a fresh new look, EGHS looks forward to continuing its work in cultivating cutting-edge opportunities for Colorado’s youth.

-If you are 17-20 years old and interested in attending Emily Griffith High School, please visit the Future Students page to learn about the enrollment process.
+If you are 17-20 years old and interested in attending Emily Griffith High School, please visit the How To Apply page to learn about the enrollment process.

 If you are 21 or older and looking to enroll in technical courses on the Emily Griffith Campus or complete a GED certificate, please visit the Emily Griffith Technical College website